Overview

 Hosseini’s novel has received widespread acclaim for its evocative storytelling and its portrayal of the human condition.
 It has become a significant work in contemporary literature, prompting discussions about cultural identity, forgiveness, and the enduring effects of personal choices.
 The Kite Runner was adapted into a film in 2007, further extending its impact and reaching a broader audience.

-Read the full plot summary, an in-depth analysis of Hassan, and explanations of important quotes from The Kite Runner.
+Read the full book summary, an in-depth character analysis of Hassan, and explanations of important quotes from The Kite Runner.

 Upgrade to PLUS and get instant access to all the study tools